glossary

 The second element to include in operating plans is a section about the governance that supports the organisational goals and ensures the successful delivery of the program or project.
 The board holds individuals accountable by providing oversight and expertise about activities such as fundraising, reporting, data management, and compliance.
 The plan should describe how they fit into the operational goals and decision making and how progress reporting and program evaluation will support governance work.

-• Develop your operating plan with your services, products and clients in mind, and align business goals with your strategic plan.
+- Align with strategy — Develop your operating plan with your services, products, and clients in mind.
+Make sure operational goals connect back to the strategic plan.

-• Define the roles and responsibilities of each team member, including establishing procedures and protocols for how work will be done and how they will be held accountable for their work.
+- Define roles and accountability — Set out the responsibilities of each team member, including procedures for how work will be done and how people will be held accountable.

-• Develop training or communication strategies that will ensure every team member understands their role, the operational goals, and the metrics and processes that will be used to do the work.
+- Communicate and train — Make sure every team member understands their role, the operational goals, and the metrics that will be used to track progress.

 An operating plan can be broken into smaller sections to address specific areas of the business or organisation.
 For example, you may wish to develop a strategy for financial operations, administrative processes, and evaluation practices.
-A Financial Operating Plan (FOP) is a financial operating plan that describes the revenue sources and expenses of an organisation or company for a specific period.
+A Financial Operating Plan (FOP) describes the revenue sources and expenses of an organisation or company for a specific period.
 Creating a FOP involves reviewing past results, revenue streams, and expenses to forecast what is likely to happen in the future.

 What are the benefits of using an operating plan?